 These women continue the cultural activities of their ancestors.
 I encourage others of Aboriginal descent to connect with this group of women.
 You can find them on their Facebook Page.

 50 Centuries Interpretation Centre is all about time, drop by and get a guided tour, enjoy a pot of tea and home-style Newfoundland baked goods, and take away a handmade craft at their gift shop made by local people.
 Directions are easy, just 5 KM off Route 430, take 2nd exit to Plum Point on the Great Northern Peninsula of Newfoundland & Labrador.
 It is nestled between Port au Choix National Historic Site and L’anse aux Meadows World UNESCO site, as well as 15 minutes from St. Barbe (Strait of Belle Isle Ferry Service), which takes you to Red Bay Labrador, another World UNESCO site.

 The Great Northern Peninsula has so much to offer visitors, it’s about time to experience our many wonders.

 Live Rural NL –

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on July 19, 2015, in Community Economic Development, Cuisine, Heritage, History and tagged aboriginal, archaeology, big droke, bird cove, Gift shop, Great Northern Peninsula, History, indian, Interpretation Centre, museum, Newfoundland and Labrador.
+Posted on July 19, 2015, in Community Economic Development, Food & Beverage, History, Tourism and tagged aboriginal, archaeology, big droke, bird cove, Gift shop, Great Northern Peninsula, History, indian, Interpretation Centre, museum, Newfoundland and Labrador.
 Bookmark the permalink.
 Leave a comment.